 In this post we look at concept testing, a highly valuable way to screen ideas before they go live.

 What is concept testing?

-Concept testing is a research method that helps a business understand whether their ideas have ‘legs’.
-It looks at the concept as a whole, as well as each separate element, to work out what appeals to the target audience and what needs work before the concept becomes a fully-fledged product or service.
+Concept testing is a research method that helps a business understand whether its ideas are set up to succeed in the market.
+It looks at concepts as a whole, as well as each separate element, to work out what appeals to the target audience and what needs work before the concept becomes a fully-fledged product or service.

 Benefits of concept testing

 In today’s crowded marketplaces, it’s more important than ever for products and services to stand out.
-Businesses need to make sure there is space in the market for their idea, and if there is, to maximize its benefits to gain optimal market share.
 When a business has new product ideas, it can be hard to know whether they will be successful or not.
 There might be a gut feeling that something will work, but this isn’t enough to be sure that investment in the product will reap rewards.
-When product concepts have been lived and breathed for a while, it can also be easy to lose sight of what the consumer really wants.
+Concept testing can help a brand decide whether its idea should be something to pursue in full product development or if it should move on to another idea.
+Concept testing can also be used to identify improvements for existing products - hen product concepts have been lived and breathed for a while, it can also be easy to lose sight of what the consumer really wants.